-Description The subjects comprise a detached bungalow.
-Accommodation Ground Floor - Entrance Hall, Lounge with Dining Area, Kitchen, Three Bedrooms and Bath/Shower Room with WC.
-Gross internal floor area (m2) 89 square metres or thereby.
-Neighbourhood and location Established residential area of similar style private housing on the outskirts of the town of Ayr and convenient for most amenities.
-Age Constructed in approximately 1975.
-Weather Dry and heavy frost.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Single chimney of brick construction and rendered.
+Description Detached bungalow.

+Accommodation Ground Floor: Entrance Vestibule, Hallway, Sitting Room, Living Room, Kitchen, Master Bedroom with en suite Shower Room, Two further Bedrooms and Shower Room with wc.

+Gross internal floor area (m2) 96 sq m or thereby.

+•

+Neighbourhood and location Established residential area of similar style private housing and convenient for all main amenities.
+There is a small electrical sub station to the rear of the property.

+Age Constructed in approximately 1935.

+Weather Overcast.

+Chimney stacks Chimneys have previously been removed.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof has a pitched profile overlaid with original interlocking concrete tiles.
-The roof void was partially inspectable from a hall ceiling hatch and was seen to be of timber framed construction with a plasterboard internal lining.
+The original roof has a pitched and hipped profile and is overlaid in natural slate with clay ridge tiles and zinc hip flashings.
+The rear extension has a flat roof which appears to be overlaid in mineral felt.
+The roof void was accessed via a hall ceiling hatch where the roof was seen to be of timber framed construction.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 PVC gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of cavity brick/blockwork construction finished mainly in roughcast externally with some facing brick and timber panel cladding in places.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Walls are of cavity brick construction finished in render and roughcast with a paint finish.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available. • where keys were available.
+Random windows were opened and closed where where keys were available.
 Random windows were opened and closed where possible.
+External decorations where keys were available.
+Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are UPVC framed sealed unit double glazing throughout with matching external doors.
-External decorations Visually inspected.
-Painted roughcast and joinery.
-Conservatories / porches None.
+Windows are uPVC framed sealed unit double glazing with matching external doors.
+There are some timber eave and